Coronation of the Hungarian monarch: Ceremony

 The Archbishop then said either the prayer, "God who made Moses victorious" or the prayer "Inerrant God."
-The people then greeted the king with the words, "Life, health, happiness, victory!" after which the Mass proceeded to its conclusion.
+The people then greeted the king with the words, "Life, health, happiness, victory!" after which the Mass was resumed to its conclusion.

-The most impressive part was when the sovereign in full regalia rode up an artificial hill constructed out of the soil of all parts of the kingdom on horseback.
+The most impressive part was when the sovereign in full regalia rode on horseback up an artificial hill constructed out of soil from all parts of the kingdom.
 On top of the hill, the sovereign would point to all four corners with the royal sword and swear to protect the kingdom and all its subjects.
 After that, the nobles and the subjects would hail their new sovereigns with cries of 'hurray' three times and paying homage.

 After the ceremony, the royal couple would proceed with great fanfare to the royal castle to receive the homage.